NaSed/Sentiment-Analysis/README.md

 # Sentiment-Analysis-GraphLab
-This notebook performs sentiment analysis on a toy data.
+This notebook performs sentiment analysis on amazon data using graphlab package and SFrame.